The Philippines' Marawi City Remains Wrecked Nearly 2 Years After ISIS War

 When the war was over, 165 soldiers, 67 civilians and 954 militants were dead, according to the Philippine military.

 Brig.
-Gen. Romeo Brawner tells NPR the area is "down to 25" militants, from the hundreds that poured into Marawi in 2017.
+Gen. Romeo Brawner tells NPR the number of remaining militants in the area "is down to 25," from the hundreds that poured into Marawi in 2017.

 In April, officials said DNA tests confirmed the death of Owaida Marohombsar, also known as Abu Dar, the last known surviving leader of the alliance of extremists that laid siege to Marawi.